riabha/OBE/FIXES_APPLIED.md

 # Fixes Applied for Vercel Deployment

 ## Issue Identified
-Your website couldn't login because it was deployed to Vercel but configured for Netlify.
-The login page was calling `/.netlify/functions/auth-login` which doesn't exist on Vercel.
+Your website couldn't login because the login page was calling incorrect API endpoints.
+All Netlify-related code has been removed and replaced with Vercel-compatible endpoints.

 ## Changes Made